describo/describo.github.io/src/docs/articles/how-your-data-is-handled.md

 As Describo is an application that runs on your computer, any data source that is connected to your computer can be interacted with inside Describo.
-Whether it's a Dropbox folder, Google Drive, a Microsoft Onedrive folder or your company fileshare (Z:\\ drive or whatever); it's mounted on your computer, Describo can work with it.
+Whether it's a Dropbox folder, Google Drive, a Microsoft Onedrive folder or your company fileshare (Z:\\ drive or whatever); if it's mounted on your computer, Describo can work with it.

 Any metadata that you create with Describo remains in the source folder inside a file named `ro-crate-metadata.json`.
 Nothing is locked up inside the application.